boscochiu1205-png/test1/README.md

 ## Project Status
 Project is: _complete_ ✅ (with room for polish).
-Future updates may add improved visuals, sound effects, and new difficulty levels.
+Future updates may add improved visuals, sound effects, and refined difficulty levels.

 ---